Couples Therapy

 At Hope for the Journey, we have counselors trained in the protocols and tools of marriage and family therapy.
 Our therapists are trained to evaluate and identify the underlying dynamics going on within the individuals and the relationship.
 They provide perspectives unique to working with more than one person in the room.
 They must meet rigorous requirements before State of Colorado will acknowledge and certify them as licensed marriage and family therapists.

-Although you yearn for a better marriage, some questions and concerns may give you pause . . .
+Although you yearn for a better relationship, some questions and concerns may give you pause . . .

-I want to come to couples counseling but my spouse/partner won’t come.
+I want to come to couples therapy but my spouse/partner won’t come.
 What do I do?

 Won’t bringing up problems from the past just make our conflict worse?